DiamondLightSource/pymalcolm/docs/tutorials/motion.rst

 .. note::
     The counter value didn't get saved because we specified it in ``no_save``.
-    If we had left this out, then each time the motor moved the modified LED would light, and when we restored a design the motor would move!
+    If we had left this out, then each time the motor moved the modified LED would light, and when we restored a design the 'motor' would move!

 Let's try making some changes.
-Click on the "y" axis and change delta, then click on the Palette and drag "x" back onto the screen.
-Then click on "y" and we will see this:
+Click on the Palette and drag "x" back onto the screen.
+Click on "y" and change delta, then we will see this:

 .. image:: motion_5.png

 Notice that "X Move" has reappeared, and tooltip for the Modified LED gives a message about y.delta.value changing as well as the layout change.
-If we re-select the Design to be "only_y" you should see the Modified LED clear, and the X Block vanish.
-Refreshing the screen will show that the "X Move" Method has gone again.
+If we re-select the Design to be "only_y" you should see the Modified LED clear, the X Block vanish, and the "X Move" Method disappear too.

 Conclusion
 ----------